futzu/SCTE35_threefive/README.md

-# threefive is the highest rated SCTE35 python3 lib. ( Boom Goes the Dynamite! )
+### threefive is the highest rated SCTE35 python3 lib.

 > Q. How many lines of code doe it take to parse SCTE35 from Mpegts?

 > A. __Two__.